 Subproject B02 Frohnapfel/Magagnato

-DNS of heat and momentum transfer over walls with deposits
+DNS of heat, momentum and mass transfer near walls

 Transport of heat and species near solid walls is of central importance in various industrial applications including those in the focus of the present Collaborative Research Centre.
 Presence of a solid wall particularly adds to the complexity of the problem as it imposes different types of boundary conditions for different transported variables (Dirichlet or mixed boundary condition for temperature and Neumann for species).
 Subproject B02 aims at using high fidelity Direct Numerical Simulations (DNS) to shed light on these complexities by studying a canonical but highly relevant flow configuration – impingement of two parallel jets on a solid wall.
 The jets can possess different temperatures and concentrations of species, what leads to wall-parallel gradients in the near wall region that is required for the purpose of this study.
 Effect of surface roughness in the impingement area is also a central topic in this subproject.

 DNS provides an absolute access to the details of flow, thermal and concentration fields that is nearly impossible to achieve in experiments.
 Also use of DNS makes possible studying extreme cases that are too costly for experimental studies.
 In view of the above, by using DNS two main goals are followed in this subproject:

 1) studying the detailed physics of a problem in a wide parameter range,